zgreen/postcss-critical-css/CONTRIBUTING.md

 npm run test
 ```

+## Commits

-To ensure proper versioning, commits to are also linted using [commitlint](https://commitlint.js.org).
+To ensure proper versioning, commits to are linted using [commitlint](https://commitlint.js.org).

+[prettier](https://prettier.io/) is run via a hook on every commit.

 ## Building